Germoe/hit-predictor/project_report.md

 </table>
 </div>

 ### 4.1.5 Conclusion

-We've learned that the 1991 introduction of Nilsen Soundscan data likely contributed to a different distribution in the Hot 100.
-It likely contributed to so-called 'Super Songs' that are able to stay on the Hot 100 for much longer than songs previously.
-We've also seen that the distribution after 1991 highly skewed the distribution toward one week songs (those that only stay on the Hot 100 for a single week) while creating a uniform distribution between 1-18 week streaks.
-This should be considered in terms of weighing certain songs into categories as their might be different criteria for songs before 1991 and after 1991, also we should keep an eye out for possibly introducing a different type of music after 1991 due to the more granular data.
+The Hot 100 have gotten more stale through the years.
+We've seen less fluctuation of new unique songs being introduced to the Hot 100.
+More detailed sales data in the early 90s (Nielsen Soundscan) might've amplified that trend and was only held back by artificial streak length hurdles (20-20 rule).

+Since the 1970s unique songs per year had continually decreased, the change in that trend didn't come until the introduction of digital sales in the formula in 2005 and streaming data (i.e. Spotify, Youtube etc.).
+While it hasn't returned to its former diversity we've seen a small upwards trend in unique songs per year in recent years.

+It was also argued that Nielsen Soundscan, with its addition of more granular data on song's actual sales data allowed the emergence of 'Super Songs', i.e. regular appearance of songs that stay on the Hot 100 for more than 31 weeks.

+Looking at peak positions it became clear that there is a relationship between success in ranking and success in streak length.

+Lastly, we've investigated movements of song through the Hot 100 and understanding whether there was a common pattern such as early rise to the peak position or correlation of big jumps to reaching a peak position.

 ## 4.2 Features of Hits and Non-Hits

+After we've looked at the base on which our target variable is built, we're going to take a look at the elements used in this first iteration of the model.

-To dive deeper into the actual make up of a song and see if we can build a model that can reliably identify songs on its content, we'll have a look at the audio features of a hit by looking at its audio signature.
+To dive deeper into the actual make up of a song and see if we can build a model that can reliably identify songs on its content, we'll have a look at the audio features of a hit.
 Let's start with a few descriptive metrics!

 ![](./notebooks/assets/medians_features.png)

     There are 34671 rows and 20 columns

-There are a few features that show some distinct trends when compared to non-hits.
-Median Danceability, Energy, Loudness and Valence of Hot 100 / hits are pretty consistently above their non-hits counterpart.
+There are a few features that show some distinct trends when compared to Non-Hits.
+Median Danceability, Energy, Loudness and Valence of Hits are pretty consistently above their Non-Hit counterparts.
 While Acousticness has consistently a lower median across time.
 Instrumentalness and Speechiness show some interesting patterns that we should have a closer look at.
 Let's have a closer look at danceability first.

 ### 4.2.1 Danceability